 Step 3: Securing a Manufacturing Permit

 With your business license and approved EIA in hand, the next step is to apply for a manufacturing permit from URCA.
 The authority will review your application to ensure the proposed facility complies with all technical, safety, and operational standards for the Bahamian electricity sector.
-These standards extend to the equipment you produce, which must be safe and compatible with the national grid.
+These standards also apply to the equipment you produce, which must be safe and compatible with the national grid.

 Financial Incentives and Support for PV Manufacturers